 Have you ever heard of anyone going to court over a speeding ticket?
 Though it’s relatively rare, it does happen, especially when the stakes are particularly high.

 Paying a speeding ticket is essentially pleading guilty to the offense of speeding.
 If you believe that you were not speeding, you have the option of going to court to plead “not guilty”.
-During this court hearing, you will be able to explain your case and also hear testimony from the officer who issued you the ticket.
+During this court hearing, you will be able to explain your case.
+You’ll also hear testimony from the officer who issued you the ticket.

 If you have been charged with reckless in association with a Virginia speeding ticket, it is absolutely in your best interest to speak to an experienced attorney.
 An attorney who is well-versed in traffic law can evaluate your case and determine your available legal options.
 They can help you determine your best legal decision going forward.

-Contact Manassas Law Group: Virginia’s Best Speeding Ticket Lawyers
+Contact The Best Speeding Ticket Lawyers in Virginia

 Virginia speeding ticket costs can be quite steep.
 At the Manassas Law Group, our experienced attorneys can evaluate your case, give you an overview of potential consequences, and help drive your case towards the best possible outcome for you.

 If you or someone you know is facing extensive Virginia speeding ticket costs, give us a call at 703.361.8246 to arrange a free and confidential consultation.
-You can also send us a message.
+You can also send us a message online.